-• Gathering enough information to understand client details; ownership and management; products and offerings; transaction volumes and values; client market segments; client reputation; as well as the AML control environment. • Collecting AML policies etc but making no effort to assess them. • Visiting, or otherwise liaising with, respondent banks to discuss AML issues and gather CDD information. • Having no information on file for expected activity volumes and values. • Gathering information about procedures at respondent firms for sanctions screening and identifying/managing PEPs. • Failing to consider adverse information about the respondent or individuals connected with it. • Understanding respondents' processes for monitoring account activity and reporting suspicious activity. • No senior management involvement in the approval process for new correspondent bank relationships or existing relationships being reviewed. • Requesting details of how respondents manage their own correspondent banking relationships. • Senior management/senior committee sign-off for new correspondent banking relationships and reviews of existing ones.
+- Independent quality assurance work to ensure that CDD standards are up to required standards consistently across the bank. - Discussing with overseas regulators and other relevant bodies about the AML regime in a respondent's home country. - Gathering enough information to understand client details; ownership and management; products and offerings; transaction volumes and values; client market segments; client reputation; as well as the AML control environment. - Visiting, or otherwise liaising with, respondent banks to discuss AML issues and gather CDD information. - Gathering information about procedures at respondent firms for sanctions screening and identifying/managing PEPs. - Understanding respondents' processes for monitoring account activity and reporting suspicious activity. - Requesting details of how respondents manage their own correspondent banking relationships. - Senior management/senior committee sign-off for new correspondent banking relationships and reviews of existing ones.